-The drugs on the "Drug List" are only those covered under Medicare Part D.
+The drugs on the Drug List are only those covered under Medicare Part D.

-We will generally cover a drug on the plan's "Drug List" as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
+We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the drug is used for a medically accepted indication.
 A medically accepted indication is a use of the drug that is either:

-- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - -- or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed, or - Supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.

-The "Drug List" includes brand name drugs, generic drugs and biosimilars.
+The Drug List includes brand name drugs, generic drugs and biological products (which may include biosimilars).

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the "Drug List," when we refer to drugs, this could mean a drug or a biological product.
+Biological products are drugs that are more complex than typical drugs.
+On the Drug List, when we refer to drugs, this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
-There are generic drug substitutes available for many brand name drugs.
-There are biosimilar alternatives for some biological products.
+Biological products have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug or original biological product and usually cost less.
+There are generic drug substitutes available for many brand name drugs and biosimilar alternatives for some original biological products.
+Some biosimilars are interchangeable biosimilars and, depending on state law, may be substituted for the original biological product at the pharmacy without needing a new prescription, just like generic drugs can be substituted for brand name drugs.